 - The majority of women across all providers reported good access to information, emotional support (although more should be done to ensure that all women are informed about emotional support).

 People rated their experiences at West Middlesex Hospital less positively than the average

 - West Middlesex Hospital was positively rated by most patients however overall positive ratings were lower than the average (78% vs 86%) and fewer people rated the hospital as ‘Very good’ (28% vs average of 44%).

 - 20 patients made negative statements about the way that care was given and the staff who provided the care.
-These people spoke about feeling ignored by staff, finding staff unhelpful, asking for care but not receiving it or about staff being insensitive or not caring.
+These people spoke about: feeling ignored by staff; finding staff unhelpful, insensitive or uncaring; and asking for care but not receiving it.

 - A number of people also raised concerns about administration at West Middlesex Hospital.
-Several people said that their records were not updated despite making repeated requests
+Several people said that their records were not updated despite having made repeated requests.

 Women who self-refer to hospital experience fewer problems than those who go to their GP first